Rozdandy/myfirst-miletone-project/README.md

 Users may want to know the role of the food system to mitigate climate change.
 The reason why we should revolutionize farming in Africa, also, foreign research institutes that may want to partner with us and want to conduct research or test new seeds in the African soil and the farming system in Nigeria.

 **Specifically, they may want to:**

-* Know how climate change may impact the food system.
+* As a visiting user, I want to be able to know how climate change may impact the food system.
-* Know what strategy we have in place to achieve our vision.
+* As a visting user, I would want to know the meaning of the logo "EG".
+* As a visting user, I would want to how know to register with EG.
+* As a visiting user, I would want to see video of or world view on climate change and the food system.
+* As a visting user, I would want to know how MDG and SGD are addressing climate change issues.
-* A potential client may want to know our core function and our strength.
+* As a potential client, I would want to know the core strength of EG.
-* They may want to see what we have done and our future aspirations.
-* They may want to know how to contact the developer.
+* As a potential client, I would want to know the core mandate of EG.
+* As a visiting user, I would want more about EG.
+* As a visting user, I would want to know why I should partner with EG.
-* Know why and how to partner with us.
+* As a visting user, I would want to know how I could partner with EG.
+* As a potential investor, I would want know where this organisation is located.
+* As a potential customer, I would want to see some of photos as proof of what they have started and what they are doing.
-* They may want to see some of photos as proof of what they have started and done.
+* As a potential customer, I would want to see some of photos as proof of what they have started and what they are doing.
-* Donors that want to support may want to know why they should give.
+* As a potential donor, I would want  to know why I should donate or give materially or financially.
+* As a visting user, I would want to know how contact the management.
+* The management would want to be able to contact potential investors.
+* As the management, I want to provide my social media links so that users can follow my updates
+* As the management, I want to be contatcted by potential donors.

 **From perspective of ownership:**